YesYouKenSpace/go-gotchas/README.md

-# go-snippets
+# go-gotchas

+> go-gotcha contains snippets of Go code to demonstrate potential "Gotchas"

-This repository contains snippets of Go code, serving as experiments to demonstrate specific behaviors.
-Each `**/main.go` file is an independent experiment, accompanied by a `sample.out` file that includes both stdout and stderr outputs.
+This repository contains snippets of Go code, serving as experiments to demonstrate specific behaviors that could be unexpected.
+Each `**/main.go` file is an independent demonstration, accompanied by a `sample.out` file that includes both stdout and stderr outputs, `sample.out` file is shared so that the reader don't have to run the demonstration to observe the behaviour.

 ## Table of Contents